-- Reach a majority decision, on the complaint; - Decide or recommend upon the appropriate action (if any) to be taken; - Where appropriate, suggest changes to, or request a review of, the school's systems or procedures to ensure that problems of a similar nature do not happen again.
+- decide or recommend upon the appropriate action (if any) to be taken; - where appropriate, suggest changes to, or request a review of, the school's systems or procedures to ensure that problems of a similar nature do not happen again.

-This information will be included in letters to both the Headteacher and the complainant.
+This information will be included in letters to both the headteacher and the complainant.
 See Governors Complaints Panel Guidance notes for more detail.